 Accepted Tests and Minimum Scores

-• IELTS Academic — Minimum overall score of 7.0, with a minimum of 7.0 in each of the four components (Listening, Reading, Writing, Speaking)
+- IELTS Academic - Minimum overall score of 7.0, with at least 7.0 in Listening, Reading, and Speaking, and at least 6.5 in Writing

-• OET (Occupational English Test) — Minimum grade of B in each of the four components (Listening, Reading, Writing, Speaking)
+- OET (Occupational English Test) - Minimum grade of B in each of the four components (Listening, Reading, Writing, Speaking)

-• PTE Academic — Minimum overall score of 65, with a minimum of 65 in each of the four communicative skills
+- PTE Academic - Minimum overall score of 65, with a minimum of 65 in each of the four communicative skills

 Which Test Should You Choose?